f5devcentral/xchaazdemoguide/README.md

 ## Step 1: Prepare the environment for HA Load

-F5 Distributed Cloud Services allow to create edge sites with worker nodes on a wide variety of cloud providers: AWS, Azure, GCP.
-The pre-requisite is one or more Distributed Cloud CE Sites, and once deployed, you can expose the services created on these edge sites via a Site mesh and any additional Load Balancers.
+F5 Distributed Cloud Services allow you to create edge sites with worker nodes on a wide variety of cloud providers: AWS, Azure, GCP.
+The prerequisite is one or more Distributed Cloud CE Sites, and once deployed, you can expose the services created on these edge sites via a Site mesh and any additional Load Balancers.
 The selection of TCP (L3/L4) or HTTP/S (L7) Load Balancers depends on the requirements for the services to communicate with each other.
-In our case we're exposing a database service, which is a fit for a TCP Load Balancer.
+In our case, we're exposing a database service, which is a fit for a TCP Load Balancer.
 Should there be a backend service or anything that exposes an HTTP endpoint for other services to connect to, we could have used an HTTP/S LB instead.
 (Note that a single CE Site may support one or more virtual sites, which is similar to a logical grouping of site resources.)

 A single virtual site can also be deployed across multiple CEs, thus creating a multi-cloud infrastructure.
 It is also possible to place several virtual sites into one CE, each with their own policy settings for more granular security and app service management.
 It's also feasible for several virtual sites to share both the same and different CE sites as underlying resources.

 During the creation of sites & virtual sites, labels such as site name, site type and others can be used to organize site resources.
-If you want to use site name to organize an edge site as a virtual site, then *ves.io/siteName* label can be used.
+If you want to use site name to organize an edge site as a virtual site, then the *ves.io/siteName* label can be used.

 The diagram shows how vK8s clusters can be deployed across multiple CEs with virtual sites to control distributed cloud infrastructure.
 Note that this architecture shows four virtual clusters assigned to CE sites in different ways.